Progress report for OW20-356

-After approximately two weeks in California, queens were sampled from bank colonies and control colonies (n=20) and sent to North Carolina State University’s Honey Bee Queen and Disease Clinic and will be analyzed for morphology, total sperm count, and sperm viability.
+After approximately two weeks in California, we sampled queens that were confined in bank colonies and unconfined in established colonies for each beekeeping operation (n=120 total) and sent to North Carolina State University’s Honey Bee Queen and Disease Clinic and analyzed for morphology, total sperm count, and sperm viability.
 We successfully replaced each queen sampled from control colonies.

 - Double-story (2 boxes) hive configuration

 - Approximately 60 pounds of stored honey

 - Colonies were assessed 7-8 days later for queen cells; all queen cells were destroyed

 Bank colonies that were selected in 2021 followed the same selection criteria from 2020 (see above) and also included the following:

 - Colonies had sample results of 0.0-1.2% Varroa mites per 100 bees